IanTeda/ansible_playbooks_template/README.md

-# ansible_playbook_boilerplate
+# Ansible Playbook Template

-A boilerplate repository for starting Ansible
+A git repository template for getting started with Ansible.

+## Repository Structure

+This repository is put together with the following structure